mjouaiti/neurospeech.github.io/_pages/resume.md

 ---

-2022: DAAD AInet fellow for the Postdoc-NeT-AI – AI and Robotics.
+2022: DAAD AInet fellow for the Postdoc-NeT-AI – AI and Robotics

 2019: DrEAM!
 (Doctor, Explore and Achieve More!) scholarship

 2016: IdEx Excellence Mobility grant

 ---